Ezequiel Tovar Player Props: Rockies vs. Nationals

 Ezequiel Tovar At The Plate

-- Tovar is batting .256 with 22 doubles, three triples, nine home runs and 13 walks.
+- Tovar leads Colorado in slugging percentage (.422) thanks to 34 extra-base hits.

-- Tovar has picked up a hit in 71.7% of his 92 games this season, with multiple hits in 19.6% of them.
+- Tovar has picked up a hit in 67 of 93 games this year, with multiple hits 19 times.

-- In 33 games this year (35.9%), Tovar has picked up an RBI, and in 10 of those games (10.9%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 35.5% of his games this year, Tovar has had at least one RBI.
+He's picked up more than one in 10.8% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.